Mike Willesee: Personal life

-Downing's background was as a highly experienced theatre actress, who was also a singer, at the time performing a acapella group at the Sydney Opera House, whilst filming Home and Away by day.
-She stated at the time she do was surprised by the workload, as an experienced actress, so could understand that Carol had found the schelule overwhelming, considering she was very inexperianced.

-Carol Willesee died in 2006, aged 59, from Creutzfeldt–Jakob disease, after being misdiagnosed.

 In 2017, Michael Willesee spoke about his battle with throat cancer on the TV program Australian Story.
-He also revealed how he had returned to his Catholic faith after years away from the church.
-On 1 March 2019, Willesee died of throat cancer in Sydney, New South Wales, Australia at the age of 76.
+He also revealed how he had returned to his Catholic faith after years away from the Church.
+On 1 March 2019, Willesee died of throat cancer in Sydney, Australia at the age of 76.

+Mike Willesee married and divorced three times, to Joan Stanbury, Carol and Gordana, and had six children, including Michael Willesee Jr., Amy Willesee, Jo Willesee, Lucy Willesee and Katie Willesee.